-- certain expenditure that is an allowable deduction under the infrastructure borrowing rules - expenditure incurred under a contract (requiring prepayment for something to be done under the agreement) entered into before 1.00pm (by legal time in the ACT) on 11 November 1999 that you cannot avoid by your own actions - expenditure under an agreement which, before 1.00pm (by legal time in the ACT) on 11 November 1999, had obtained or had applied for and later obtained a favourable ATO product ruling, or any prepaid expenditure which is excluded expenditure; that is, an amount below \$1,000; an amount required to be incurred by a law or a court order, an amount of salary or wages; or certain amounts incurred by a general insurance company in connection with the issue of policies; or the payment of reinsurance premiums.
+- certain expenditure that is an allowable deduction under the infrastructure borrowing rules - expenditure incurred under a contract (requiring prepayment for something to be done under the agreement) entered into before 1.00 p.m. (by legal time in the ACT) on 11 November 1999 that you cannot avoid by your own actions - expenditure under an agreement which, before 1.00 p.m. (by legal time in the ACT) on 11 November 1999, had obtained or had applied for and later obtained a favourable ATO product ruling or - any prepaid expenditure which is excluded expenditure; that is, an amount below \$1000, an amount required to be incurred by a law or a court order, or an amount of salary or wages.